Marketing for non-marketers | 5 digital marketing strategies when publishing online

-Marketing for non-marketers involves simple, basic optimizations that typically do not require advanced knowledge or significant investment (in most cases).
-Here are five tips for your future online publications.
+Marketing for non-marketers involves basic optimizations that typically do not require advanced technical knowledge or significant investment (in most cases).
+These content marketing techniques help improve your online presence.
+Here are five tips for your future online publication optimization.

-Let’s start our marketing tips for non-marketers with something that is almost mandatory if you want to appear in search engines: SEO.
-It’s all about using keywords and content optimization to appear in a search engine.
+Let’s start our marketing for non-marketers tips with something that is almost mandatory if you want to appear in search engines: search engine optimizations (SEO).
+It’s all about using keywords, indexing pages, and applying content optimization to appear in a search engine.

 Use keyword research to rank.
 How do you do it?
 First, look up some keywords and see what people discuss online.
 Apply that data in your subsequent texts and images.